-5.4.3 Illness
+5.2.3 Illness

-If a student becomes ill whilst at College and needs to go home early they must sign out either with Student Services or their Progress Tutor.
-If a student is ill and cannot come into College they must telephone Student Services before 8.50am.
-Students or their parents/carers will be expected to advise the member of the Student Services Team of the student name, student number, the reason (illness) and how long the student is likely to be absent from College.
-If the student is unable to return to College on the date specified then another call should be made to advise the College of continued illness.
+If a student becomes ill whilst at school and needs to go home early they must sign out either with their Progress Tutor.
+If a student is ill and cannot come into school they must telephone/email their Progress Tutor/Attendance Team before 8.50am.
+Students or their parents/carers will be expected to advise the school of the student name, the reason (illness) and how long the student is likely to be absent from school.
+If the student is unable to return to school on the date specified then another call should be made to advise the school of continued illness.